logzio/logzio-google-metrics/README.md

 2. Navigate to the relevant project.

-3. Set the `project id` for the project that you want to send logs from:
+3. Set the `project id` for the project that you want to collect metrics from:

 ```shell
 gcloud config set project <PROJECT_ID>